onespacemedia/styleguide/README.md

 # Editing this style guide

-This is a [docsify](https://docsify.js.org/#/quickstart) document.
+For optimal results, edit this document with help from [docsify](https://docsify.js.org/#/quickstart).
 To start:

 - Run `npm i docsify-cli -g`
 - Clone the `styleguide` repository into your Workspace folder
 - Run `docsify init ./styleguide`, then `docsify serve styleguide`

 A web server will be spawned on port 3000.
-As you edit the README.md it will automatically refresh on the front-end.
+As you edit this README.md it will automatically refresh on the front-end.

 # Guidelines for any language